The Best Background Check Services For 2020

 How Much Do Background Checks Cost?

 The cost of an employment background check depends on the provider and the types of screenings you want to include for review.
-A basic package that includes a criminal check can cost as little as $30 per person, and a more thorough check, including education and employment verification, can cost $80 or more.
+A basic package that includes a national criminal background check can cost as little as $30 per person, and a more thorough check, including education and employment verification, can cost $80 or more.
 Many employment screening vendors, including GoodHire, offer discount pricing for bulk orders.

 Are There Free Background Checks?